isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <tbody>
   <tr>
     <td>GIRO</td>
 		<td><u>Online using my cpf Online Services</u><br>1.
 Log in with your Singpass.<br>2.
-Submit the <a href="https://www.cpf.gov.sg/eSvc/Web/Services/GiroApplication/LandingPage?scheme=SE" class="hyperlink">"Apply/Change GIRO for Mandatory MediSave Contributions and Voluntary Contributions by Self-Employed Person"</a> application.<br>3.
+Submit the <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Services/GiroApplication/LandingPage?scheme=SE">"Apply/Change GIRO for Mandatory MediSave Contributions and Voluntary Contributions by Self-Employed Person"</a> application.<br>3.
 Check your GIRO application status via My Activities.<br><br><u>Mail</u><br>1.
-Download and complete the<br><a href="https://www.cpf.gov.sg/content/dam/web/member/tools/documents/Apply%20for%20GIRO%20for%20Mandatory%20MediSave%20Contributions%20or%20Voluntary%20Contributions.pdf" class="hyperlink">"Apply for GIRO for Mandatory Contributions or Voluntary Contributions"</a> form (FORM GIRO SE/VC (PDF, 0.6MB)).<br>2.
+Download and complete the<br><a class="hyperlink" href="https://www.cpf.gov.sg/content/dam/web/member/tools/documents/Apply%20for%20GIRO%20for%20Mandatory%20MediSave%20Contributions%20or%20Voluntary%20Contributions.pdf">"Apply for GIRO for Mandatory Contributions or Voluntary Contributions"</a> form (FORM GIRO SE/VC (PDF, 0.6MB)).<br>2.
 Mail it to the address printed overleaf of the GIRO application form.<br>3.
 We will notify you of your GIRO application status once the bank has processed it.</td>
   </tr>
   <tr>
     <td>e-Cashier</td>